Eben-Success/AI_final_project/readme.md

 ## How to Run

-To run the recommender system, navigate to the project directory in the command prompt and type ```bash streamlit run app.py```.
+To run the recommender system, navigate to the project directory in the command prompt and type ```streamlit run app.py```.
 This will start the Streamlit app in your default browser.